 It can be hard to select a dog breed that’s right for your household, but you can make it easier by first narrowing it down to a grouping of breeds.
 Mountain dogs are not all the same, but they are a group of breeds that share many characteristics.
 Mountain dogs tend to be large, athletic, and family-oriented.
-Let’s take a closer look at a few of these amazing dogs.
+Let’s take a closer look at a few of our favorite types of mountain dogs.

 1. Bernese Mountain Dog